hashicorp/vault-lambda-extension/README.md

 AWS Lambda pricing is based on [number of invocations, time of execution and memory used][lambda-pricing].
 The following table details some approximate performance related statistics to help assess the cost impact of this extension.
+Benchmarks were run with 128MB of memory allocated.

 Metric | Value | Description | Derivation
 -------|-------|-------------|-----------